Running a business is all about the details. Small mistakes can spiral into big issues, and being proactive is your best bet for growth.

 We’re going to cover what PCI stands for, the meaning of PCI compliance, why it’s important, and what you can do to stay compliant.

-The Payment Card Industry Data Security Standard (PCI DSS) is a set of standards created by major payment card companies to protect consumers and avoid liability by forcing businesses involved in the payment card ecosystem to implement safety measures and processes.
+A set of standards created by major payment card companies to protect consumers and avoid liability by forcing businesses involved in the payment card ecosystem to implement safety measures and processes.

-The council is managed by executive staff and committee that represents the largest payment conglomerations such as AMEX, JCB, Visa, MasterCard, and Discover.
+The council is managed by executive staff and a committee that represents the largest payment conglomerations such as AMEX, JCB, Visa, MasterCard, and Discover.
 These members of the payment industry are assisted by many advisors throughout the process of updating and creating the requirements.

 PCI compliance, required by any merchant, retailer, or organization of any size, means following this set of standards when processing, storing or transmitting a cardholder’s financial information or authentication data.